NacyZh/MCP_Server_for_papers/rag/finetune/README.md

 {"query":"...","passage":"...","paper_id":"local_xxx","title":"...","source":"title_question"}
 ```

 The builder is deterministic and does not call an LLM.
 It creates weak labels from titles, authors, tags, and existing chunks.
-For production-quality HyDE, manually inspect and filter the generated rows.
+For HyDE, manually inspect and filter the generated rows.

 ## Train With LLaMA-Factory